urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

-where TYPE may be _integer_ or _real_ and KIND is any kind supported by
-TYPE.
+ - **x** an _integer_ or _ral_ scalar or array

-The return value is of type _integer_ of default kind.
+ - The return value is an _integer_ of default kind.

 ### **Description**

   **digits**(3) returns the number of significant digits of the internal
   model representation of **x**.
 For example, on a system using a 32-bit
-floating point representation, a default real number would likely return 24.
+  floating point representation, a default real number would likely
+  return 24.

 ### **Options**

 - **x**
-  : The type may be a scalar or array of type _integer_ or _real_.
+  : a value of the type and kind to query

 ### **Result**

-The return value is of type _integer_ of default kind.
+  The number of significant digits in a variable of the type and kind
+  of **x**.

 ### **Examples**